 The 5/5 and the 5/1 adjustable rate mortgages are amongst the other types of ARMs in which the monthly payment and the interest rate does not change for 5 years.
 The beginning of the 6th year is when every 5 years the interest rate is adjusted.
 That’s every year for the 5/1 ARM and every 5 years for the 5/5.
 These particular ARMs are best if the homeowner plans on living in the home for a period greater than 5 years and can accept the changes later on.

 The 5/25 mortgage is also called a “30 due in 5” mortgage and is where the monthly payment and interest rate do not change for 5 years.
 At the beginning of the 6 th year, the interest rate is adjusted in accordance to the current interest rate.
 This means the payment will not change for the remainder of the loan.
 This is a good loan if the homeowner can tolerate a single change of payment during the loan period.

 Balloon mortgages last for a much shorter term and work a lot like a fixed-rate mortgage.
 The monthly payments are lower because of a large balloon payment at the end of the loan.
-The reason why the payments are lower is because it is the interest that is being paid monthly.
+The reason why the payments are lower is because it is primarily interest that is being paid monthly.
 Balloon mortgages are great for responsible borrowers with the intentions of selling the home before the due date of the balloon payment.
 However, homeowners can run into big trouble if they cannot afford the balloon payment, especially if they are required to refinance the balloon payment through the lender of the original loan.
 Unless the buyer plans to quickly flip the property or has plenty of other assets and is using an interest-only loan as a tax write off, almost anyone taking adjustable rates should try to pay extra in order to build up equity in case the market turns south.